How to prevent buy now, pay later (BNPL) fraud

 But where there’s money to be made, criminals will follow.
 Buy Now, Pay Later fraud is on the rise, with fraudsters deploying ever-more ingenious ways to take advantage of businesses and consumers.

 To fight it, you need to know how it works.
-Below, we explain the different types of BNPL fraud you need to be on the lookout for, which party is liable for the loss when it occurs, and we give you our top fraud fighting tips.
+Below, we explain the different types of BNPL fraud you should be looking out for, which party is liable for the loss when it occurs, and we give you our top fraud-fighting tips.

 What is BNPL fraud?